EleonoraKozachenko/first_testing_app/README.md

 ## General info

 This project is a layout of a classic app.
-I've dealed with registration form, searcher form and modal.
+I've made registration form, search form and modal.

-Also, a little photogallary was made as a part of educational process.
+Also, a little photo gallery was made as a part of educational process.

 ## Technologies